Rob Levitt of The Butcher & Larder shares an insider’s perspective.

 The reason we have salami and prosciutto, and bacon or pancetta, is there was a time when people would raise a pig, and kill it and use every last bit of it so they could survive.
 Not because it was cool or trendy, but because that’s survived.

 Despite some of the flashy trends like gourmet charcuterie and bacon worship, the resurgence of butchery means great things for food lovers.
-More than than just getting better-quality meat, there’s something satisfying about having your own butcher—one that knows you by name.
+More than just getting better-quality meat, there’s something satisfying about having your own butcher—one that knows you by name.
 And one that really cares about his craft and doing things right.
 It gives you the sense that you’re part of something bigger, something good.

 With a hint of sentimentality, Rob recalls another great quote from Dario Checchini: